HamalXD/ACS-Assignment/README.md

 # Secure User Registration System

-A comprehensive React-based user registration and authentication system that implements cybersecurity best practices and demonstrates secure coding principles.
+A comprehensive React-based user registration and authentication system that implements cybersecurity best practices and demonstrates secure coding principles with modern routing using React Router.

 ## 🚀 Features